ZhihongPang/Pokemon530/README.md

 ## For Developers
 Most API access is restricted to authenticated users for security reasons.
 You **may** need to create an [admin user](https://docs.djangoproject.com/en/1.8/intro/tutorial02/#creating-an-admin-user) to access them
 <br />
 Head over to [/admin](http://127.0.0.1:8000/admin/) and login.
-You should be able to access all API routes at [/api](http://127.0.0.1:8000/api/) if done correctly.
+You should be able to access most API routes at [/api](http://127.0.0.1:8000/api/) if done correctly.
 Some APIs are not listed there so check out `PseudomonGo/urls.py`
 ## ToDo
 - [ ] For prod releases -- Set `DEBUG = False` to disable browsable API (or don't since this is just a school project 🤷)